obsinity/obsinity/documentation/architecture/00_overview.md

   - Per‑metric TTLs align storage costs with business value.

 ## 6) Outbound Forwarding (Connectors)
+> **Status:** Outbox tables and dispatcher/connector APIs are described here and in `documentation/architecture/forwarding-and-stream-ingest.md`, but no connector code or scheduler exists yet.
+Everything in this section is roadmap-level.

 - Purpose
   - Publish ingested events to external systems (Kafka, RabbitMQ, S3, remote Postgres) to serve downstream analytics/ops.
 - Pattern